oliver408i/infinite-discoveries/README.md

 - Duplicate names (not enought names, need better name gen)
 - Continue to clean up the super dirty code

-## Electron-based star system viewer
+## Web-based star system viewer
 See the `InfiniteViewer` directory.
 I will continue to work on this and fix this.
-It is currently very bare bones
+Use it to preview your star systems.
+Just zip up the generated folder and upload it to https://nitrogendioxide.dev/infiniteviewer/
+You can ignore the planet called RedGiantThing, it won't show up in game